needsguidance/Semref/README.md

 ## Technologies

-* [Python3.6+](https://www.python.org/downloads/) - interpreted, high-level, general-purpose programming language
+* [Python 2.7 - 3.5 - 3.6 - 3.7](https://www.python.org/downloads/release/python-374/) - interpreted, high-level, general-purpose programming language
 * [Kivy](https://kivy.org/#home) - a free and open source Python library for developing apps and other multitouch application software with a natural user interface.
 * [KivyMD](https://github.com/HeaTTheatR/KivyMD) - a collection of Material Design compliant widgets for use with Kivy, a framework for cross-platform, touch-enabled graphical applications.

+**NOTE:** The Kivy toolbox is not compatible with Python version 3.8.
+Thus, the application will not run with this version.
+Please ensure that the Python version being used is one specified above.

 ## Installation